-The University consists of the Moody College of Marine Technology, the Texas Maritime College and the Coastal Zone Laboratory.
 The degree programs offered are four-year courses of study with majors in Marine Biology, Marine Engineering, Marine Fisheries, Marine Sciences, Marine Transportation, Maritime Administration and Maritime Systems Engineering.
 All programs, except Marine Fisheries, Maritime Administration and Maritime Systems Engineering, offer, as an option, training leading to qualification as a Third Mate or Third Assistant Engineer in the U.S. Merchant Marine.